-Standard rental terms tend to be favourable for a tenant.
+Standard rental terms tend to be favorable for a tenant.
 Landlords usually insist on a right to inspect the property on a regular basis.
-Rent is denominated in dollars, roubles or less often in euros, and is usually paid monthly or quarterly, although longer advance payments can be made to reduce the rent.
+Rent is in dollars, rubles, or less often in euros, and is usually paid monthly or quarterly, although longer advance payments can be made to reduce the rent.

 Rental contracts of one year or longer need to go through the state registration in the Federal Registration Service.
 It is a bothersome procedure that requires the personal presence of both the landlord and the tenant.
 To avoid this, the length of the rent is often kept at 364 days in most cases or a tenancy agreement is used in place of a lease where possible.

 Required paperwork to rent in Moscow

 Much paperwork is also required to rent accommodation in Moscow, from both the tenant and landlord.

 Your landlord should prove ownership and the right to legally rent out the property.
 This can be in the form of a standard ownership document or shared ownership.
 Standard ownership documents may include a variety of documents depending on when and in what manner the property was acquired.
 Certificate of the State Registration of Ownership Rights states the address of the apartment and the owner’s name.
 If there’s more than one property owner, it will indicate the share of ownership but won’t list other owners.
 Such certificates accompany any ownership document if the property was acquired after 1998, but earlier transactions don’t require this.